Mapping the Ocean Floor: Interviewing at the Right Resolution

 Start With What You’re Actually Looking For

-Most interview loops are assembled bottom-up.
+I’ve found many interview loops are assembled bottom-up.
 Someone pulls out their favorite system design prompt.
-Another interviewer dusts off the behavioral question they’ve been asking for three years.
+Another interviewer brings in behavioral question they’ve been asking for three years.
 The loop gets stitched together from existing parts, and the implicit assumption is that if you cover enough topics, you’ll learn enough to decide.
-I once reviewed a loop where three interviews all independently assessed how candidates managed their projects, communicated technical impact, and mentored other engineers.
-Three hours of conversation, all covering the same ground at surface level, none of them going deep.
-A full scorecard, no real signal anywhere.
+But that’s not a first principles approach.
+If you don’t map your questions back to your criteria, how do you know you’re assessing for the right things?

-Instead, before you write a single question: what are the three or four things that, if we had strong signal on them, would give us confidence in a decision?
-Not a wish list of everything you’d love to know.
+Instead, before writing a single question, I ask myself: what are the three or four things that, if we had strong signal on them, would give us confidence in a decision?
+Not a wish list of everything I’d love to know.
 The specific, prioritized signals that matter most for this role.

 Choosing Where to Point the Beam

 The broad scan.
 Early conversations (or the opening of each interview) establish a baseline: where does this person’s experience cluster, what’s their general depth, how do they talk about their work?
-You’re not just getting oriented.
-You’re doing risk assessment.
-You’re building a low-resolution picture specifically to spot where the terrain looks odd.
+I’m doing risk assessment — building a low-resolution picture to spot where the terrain looks odd.
 A candidate’s summary of how they led a migration might sound perfectly reasonable — but is that because they drove the technical decisions, or because they’re narrating someone else’s work?
-The broad scan tells you where to go deeper.
+The broad scan tells me where to go deeper.

 The deep dives.
 Some are predetermined.
-If technical leadership is your top signal, you planned for it.
+If technical leadership is my top signal, I planned for it.
 Others emerge from the broad scan.
 The candidate mentions a project that sounds like it went sideways, then pivots quickly.
 A claim on their resume doesn’t match the depth of their answers.
 A description of cross-team work sounds polished.
 Maybe too polished.
-These are the oddly shaped features on your map, and spending a few extra minutes at higher resolution can change your read entirely.
+These are the oddly shaped features on my map, and spending a few extra minutes at higher resolution might change my read entirely.

 The pivots.
-The hardest skill, and the one that separates a good interviewer from someone running a script.
-Mid-conversation, something shifts — you came in planning to probe technical design, but the candidate’s answer opens a more interesting question about how they handle ambiguity.
-Do you follow that thread or stick to your plan?
-The interviewer who can redirect depth toward the most valuable signal as the conversation reveals it will produce better reads.
+The hardest skill, and one that requires the most judgment.
+Mid-conversation, something shifts — I came in planning to probe technical design, but the candidate’s answer opens a more interesting question about how they handle ambiguity.
+Do I follow that thread or stick to my plan?
+If I can redirect depth to the most valuable signal, I’m making much better use of my time.

-I’ve gotten this wrong myself.
+I’ve definitely gotten this wrong before.
 I’ve walked out of interviews thinking “did I get any real signal?”, plodding along with my planned questions, collecting low-resolution information across the board instead of committing to depth anywhere.
-These days, I might only get two or three pieces of signal in an interview, but I’ll feel confident in each one.
+These days, I focus.
+I might only get two or three pieces of signal in an interview, but I’ll feel confident in each one.

 Designing for Signal